-Infertility is manifested by absence of conception in obstetric history or inability to conceive despite successful previous conception.
+Infertility is manifested by the absence of conception in obstetric history or the inability to conceive despite a successful previous conception.
 Almost 25% of all women will face infertility at any time of their lives.

-Women achieve maximum reproductive efficiency around 25 years of age, followed by significant reduction in reproduction especially at age of 35 years.
-Chance of conception for a couple is 57.6% on average in a 3-month period, 72.1% in 6-month period, 85.2% at the end of a year and 93% at the end of 2 years.
-In other words, especially young couples should not hurry.
+Women achieve maximum reproductive efficiency around 25 years of age, followed by a significant reduction in reproduction, especially at the age of 35 years.
+The chance of conception for a couple is 57.6% on average in 3 months, 72.1% in a 6-month period, 85.2% at the end of a year, and 93% at the end of 2 years.
+In other words, especially young couples should take their time.

 For young couples under the age of 25, infertility workup can be postponed up to 2 years.
 For couples above the age of 30, it is recommended to wait for 6 to 12 months before infertility tests are started.

-Influence of age on fertility is contradictive for men.
-Men achieve maximum fertility level around the age of 35, followed by a remarkable reduction after the age of 45.
-However, it is known that there are men who can be father even at 80 and accordingly, “age” of male person is not as important as for women.
+The influence of age on fertility is contradictory for men.
+Men achieve maximum fertility level around age 35, followed by a remarkable reduction after age 45.
+However, it is known that there are men who can be fathers even at 80, and accordingly, the "age" of a male person is not as important as for women.

 Reasons of Infertility

-Male factors account for 25-40% of all cases, while female factors account for 40-55%; combined male and female factors are responsible for 10 to 15% of cases and 10 to% are idiopathic cases.
-In other words, both men and women are almost equally responsible for the infertility.
+Male factors account for 25-40% of all cases, while female factors account for 40-55%; combined male and female factors are responsible for 10 to 15% of cases, and 10 to 10% are idiopathic cases.
+In other words, both men and women are almost equally responsible for infertility.

-In vitro fertilization implies a complex procedure, where eggs produced by ovaries are collected using special needles and those eggs are fertilized with sperms of the male subject at laboratory conditions and the resultant embryo(s) is/are transferred to the uterus.
-One or more than egg is harvested using a special needle under anesthesia with ultrasound guidance and they are fertilized by sperms of the father at the laboratory settings.
-The fertilized eggs (embryos) are placed into the womb of the mother using a catheter in 2 to 5 days.
+In vitro fertilization implies a complex procedure where eggs produced by ovaries are collected using special needles.
+Those eggs are fertilized with the sperm of the male subject at laboratory conditions, and the resultant embryo(s) is/are transferred to the uterus.
+One or more an egg is harvested using a special needle under anesthesia with ultrasound guidance, and the sperm of the father fertilize them in a laboratory setting.
+The fertilized eggs (embryos) are placed into the mother's womb using a catheter in 2 to 5 days.

 • Patients with occluded or surgically removed Fallopian Tubes,